Quick Ontario First-Time Buyer Roadmap

 Once your budget is clear, compare listings by location, layout, commute, school access, and long-term fit.
 Keep notes from every showing so your search stays organized.

-- Track favorite properties and compare features
+- Track favorite properties and compare features side by side

 Step 5